teachingaway/teachingaway.github.io/_posts/2014-09-14-how-to-trademark-part-1-law.md

 ## Selecting a Name

+> There are only two hard problems in Computer Science: cache invalidation and naming things.  -- Phil Karlton

 A strong trademark is (a) unique and (b) distinctive rather than descriptive.
 A trademark is "descriptive" if it describes the product it's used to sell.
 The more closely the trademark describes the product being sold, the weaker the trademark.
 If the word actually *defines* the product, it is "generic" and cannot be trademarked.
 Uniqueness and distinctiveness are introduced briefly below, and then in more detail under the headings "Distinctiveness" and "Likelihood of Confusion."

 **Distinctive:** Pick a name that does *not* directly describe your product.
 Trademark law gives the strongest protection to words that are either made-up (like Xerox, Spotify), or words thats entirely unrelated to your product (e.g.,  Apple, Uber, Caterpillar).